JosephLivengood/ConquerJS/README.md

 ##### Set enviromental variables in `.env`
 * Database should look similar to `mongodb://[username]:[password]@12345.mlab.com:17109/boilerplate`
 * Ignore TEST_USER_ID for this step
-* Obtain auth client id and secrets from atleast 1 service (GitHub recomended in acount settings)- for local development(w/ GitHub), the callback url is `http://localhost:8080/auth/github/callback`
+* Obtain auth client id and secrets from atleast 1 service (GitHub recomended in acount settings)- for local development(w/ GitHub), the callback url is `http://localhost:8080/auth/github/callback` if running locally

+##### Excute `NPM run build-react` and `NPM run build-css`
+* This webpacks the React files into _public/js_ and compiles the Sass into css from _client/style_ to _public/style_

 ##### Execute `NPM start`
 ```